TL;DR

 Accept that integration is ongoing.
 You will never achieve perfect theory-practice alignment.
 The goal is developing a habit of seeking connections, refining understanding, and remaining intellectually engaged with both domains throughout your career.

 The gap between classroom and workplace is not a problem to solve but a productive tension to navigate.
 Your ability to work this boundary makes you a more thoughtful and effective public health professional.
+The synthesis writing challenge of bringing multiple perspectives together is ultimately the same skill applied at a higher level.

 Graduate School Success Video Series